Certificate Request User Guide

 Exchange in Outlook

-Outlook for the Mac can be configured to use certificate based authentication, as shown below, when setting up an Exchange account:
+Outlook for macOS can be configured to use certificate based authentication (as shown below) when setting up an Exchange account:

-Most VPN clients support either second factor authentication with certificates, or certificate based authentication.
+Most VPN clients support either second factor authentication with certificates or certificate-based authentication.
 The VPN on macOS supports second factor authentication with certificates.
 To set up VPN, go to System Preferences and select Network.
-In the Network Pane, click the “+” button in the lower left corner, and set up as shown below:
+In the Network Pane, click the “+” button in the bottom left corner; set up as shown below:

 Getting a Machine Certificate

-Some services on macOS require a Machine certificate from Active Directory.
-The kerberos credentials must be from a computer account in Active Directory, and the correct template must be selected, which is commonly a template called Machine.
-If the Mac is bound to Active Directory, getting a Machine certificate is easy.
-Open Directory Utility by searching in spotlight, and find out the computer ID:
+Some services on macOS require a Machine Certificate from Active Directory.
+The Kerberos credentials must be from a computer account in Active Directory; the correct template must also be selected (commonly a template called Machine).
+If the Mac is bound to Active Directory, getting a Machine Certificate is easy.
+Open Directory Utility by searching in Spotlight and find the Computer ID:

-Now that you have the Computer ID, you will need a kerberos ticket.
-To get a kerberos ticket as the shown computer, run the following command in terminal:
+Now that you have the Computer ID, you will need a Kerberos ticket.
+To get a Kerberos ticket, run the following command in terminal:

 For the example above, it would be:

-Launch Certificate Request, and the machine credentials will be shown in the popup menu:
+Launch Certificate Request; the machine credentials will be shown in the pop-up menu:

-The certificate can then be requested and will be installed in the keychain:
+The certificate can then be requested and installed in the keychain: